EVENTS

 Our workshops are open to all ages and are suitable for musicians at an intermediate or above level.
 Book a spot at one of our upcoming workshops below.

-All ages welcome, under 18s must be accompanied by an adult.
+All ages welcome, under 18s with an adult.

 Global Session